aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 This section analyses passenger count and Overall Service Score by age group.

-The dashboard highlights the largest passenger age groups to show where passenger volume is concentrated and whether service scores differ significantly across age groups.
+The dashboard highlights the top three passenger age groups to show where passenger volume is concentrated and whether service scores differ significantly across age groups.

 ---